npetzall/http-integration-double/readme.md

 respondWithStatusCode() defaults to 200, use it you want to change.
 delayResponseBodyFor() defaults to 0, time before starting to sending responsebody.
 writeBodyFor() defautls to 0, time in milliseconds for sending the response.
-shouldClose() defaults to true, I think that it will always close if full response according to header has been sent.
+shouldClose() defaults to true, I think that it will always close if full response according to header (Content-Length) has been sent.

 hid().firstPort() defaults to 1234, start of port range. hid().lastPort() defaults to 1342, end inclusive port range.